 Concentration/time plot for vancomycin 1000 mg given as a 1-hour infusion (circles with dashed line).
 When given as a 1-hour infusion, end-of-infusion concentrations are higher because the serum and tissues are not in equilibrium.
 A ½- to 1-hour waiting time for vancomycin distribution to tissues is allowed before peak concentrations are measured.

-Trough concentrations (predose or minimum concentrations usually obtained within 30 minutes of the next dose) are usually related to therapeutic outcome for vancomycin because the antibiotic follows time-dependent bacterial killing.1 Optimal bactericidal effects are found at concentrations three to five times the organism’s MIC.1,2 Because ...
+Trough concentrations (predose or minimum concentrations usually obtained within 30 minutes of the next dose) are usually related to therapeutic outcome for vancomycin because the antibiotic follows time-dependent bacterial killing.1 Optimal bactericidal effects are found at concentrations three to five times the organism’s MIC.1,2 Because the ...